11 Reasons the USA & the World Will End Within the Next 100 Years

 This deserves its own point, but the inflation of our currency surely guarantees that at some point, the US currency will become worth the paper it is printed on, and I am working on a timeline for that at the money.

-WW3 Risks
+3. WW3 Risks

-War with Iran, Russia, and possibly China seem likely as I have written about since 2016, so I wont cover that here.
+War with Iran, Russia, and possibly China seems likely as I have written about since 2016, so I won’t cover that here.
 But basically, as hegemony weakens here, and desperation for global assets increases in the face of surmounting debt, so do risks of war.
 The main problem I see is that where there is no leader within an institution (global or local), there is no order, and therefore chaos ensues.

 It is also easy to see that as the world gets safer, death/war/violence will seem more unacceptable and scary, and therefore all wars in the future will increasingly be between machines and computers (cyber-warfare), and not directly involve people, so in a way, really just an economic battle.
 We are already partway there with drones being guided by pilots from an office.

-Globalism = Global risk
+4. Globalism = Global risk

 Let’s look at a more abstract view for a minute.
 Compound the above items with the fact that the world has never been so interconnected (globalism), with the worlds longest supply chains, you can see how risk is increasingly interconnected.